ManyBabies (Dr Cat Davies)

 Look before you speak (Dr Cat Davies and Dr Helene Kreysa)

 This study measures how much detail children give when describing objects for someone else.
 The five year olds often missed out crucial information from their descriptions, e.g. the jar to refer to the closed jar in the display to the right, whereas the seven year olds usually gave all the required detail.
 When we looked at the five year olds’ eye movements using an eye tracker, the fact that they looked at a contrast object (the open jar) or not didn’t affect whether they gave full descriptions.
 Amongst the seven year olds, the more they looked at the contrast object, the more informative their referring expressions were, just like adults.
-We are currently writing up this study.
+The paper reporting this study is currently under review.

 Bilingual children’s semantic-pragmatic comprehension of quantifiers (Dr Haifa Alatawi)